 Materials: Acne Treatment handout

-1. Facilitator passes out Acne Treatment half-sheet handout to students.
+1. Pass out Acne Treatment half-sheet handout to students.

-2. Facilitator asks for student volunteers to read through each part.
-Facilitator should expand after each point on handout.
+2. Ask for student volunteers to read through each part.
+Expand after each point on handout.

 a.
 Treatment you can apply to your skin.